tytydraco/yessleep/out/There_are_worse_things_than_an_alien_abduction.md

 Back in the later 90s, I grew up in the middle of nowhere.
 The nearest town, thirty miles away, had maybe five hundred people living there.
 My parents had been hippies, craving a life in nature, living off the land.
 Now they just drank and worse, and by the time I was thirteen, they’d disappear for days at a time.

 “Self-reliance,” my dad told me once, when I’d come home beaten to a pulp by a pair of bullies.
 “Be like Thoureau.
 Emerson.”

 I spent most of my days ranging the woods near my house, trying to sneak up on deer and building imaginary fortresses by leaning branches on fallen redwoods.
 The only spot I never tried was just to the north of us, where there was a massive illegal grow operation.

+My dad, who wasn’t scared of much, was terrified of the growers, and my childhood nightmares were full of stories of gangs that dissolved their rivals in massive vats of acid and made crude necklaces of men’s teeth.

 I was all alone one night, making a pot of Annie’s mac and cheese when the sky lit up like the 4th of July, and I saw a glowing orb the size of the moon spiral down in the sky and crash into the north woods.

 Like I said, I’d never been up that way, but I sure as hell wasn’t going to skip this.
 I put on a black t-shirt and jeans and ventured out.

 I left at maybe eight, but I didn’t reach the crash site for at least three hours.
 The terrain was uneven and unfamiliar, and my dollar store flashlight kept going out whenever I jiggled it wrong.

 Usually, cruising through the woods at night, I thought of myself as a ranger from D&D or maybe a ninja sneaking up on some unsuspecting daimo.
 But that night, I was keenly aware that something could be out there, stalking me.
 Whenever I stumbled on a root or accidentally stepped on a banana slug, I just about jumped out of my skin.

 The crashed UFO was a near-perfect sphere about 12-feet in diameter and colored blacker than black.
 When I shined my flashback beam at its surface, it didn’t reflect at all, like the light had been sucked into a black hole.

 I walked the perimeter and spotted an open door, a circular portal.